Oetgin/Manga_Enhance/README.md

 ## How to run it ?
-- Intall Tampermonkey or an other userscript manager extension on your browser ([Install Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
+- [Install Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or an other userscript manager extension on your browser.
-- Copy the code in the `Manga_Enhance.js` file and paste it in a new Tampermonkey file.
+- Copy the code in the [Manga_Enhance.js](https://gtithub.com/Oetgin/Ma,ga_Enhance/main/Manga_Enhance.js) file and paste it in a new Tampermonkey file.
 - Enjoy !